quantalogic/quantalogic/quantalogic_flow/examples/create_tutorial/README.md

 – Build Your Own Tutorial Generator

 Ready to transform raw ideas into polished tutorials with ease?
-In this guide, we’ll harness **Quantalogic Flow**—a workflow wizard from `quantalogic.flow`—to craft a **tutorial generator**.
+In this guide, we’ll harness **Quantalogic Flow**—a workflow wizard from `quantalogic_flow`—to craft a **tutorial generator**.

 > Using markdown input, Large Language Models (LLMs), and clever Jinja2 templates, you’ll create structured, engaging content in no time.

-We’ll dive into `examples/flow/create_tutorial/create_tutorial.py`, sprinkle in insights from its templates, and reference `quantalogic/flow/flow_yaml.md` and `quantalogic/flow/flow.py`.
+We’ll dive into `quantalogic_flow/examples/create_tutorial/create_tutorial.py`, sprinkle in insights from its templates, and reference `quantalogic_flow/flow/flow_yaml.md` and `quantalogic_flow/flow/flow.py`.

 Let’s get started! 🚀